arkency/posts/posts/2018-12-13-our-slack-bot-now-on-lambda-with-ruby.md

 ## Pandas and sales

-SlackProxy, which is the name of our application, notifies us whenever we make a sale from our e-commerce solution, that is DPD.
+SlackProxy, which is the name of our application, notifies us whenever we make a sale from our e-commerce solution, that is [DPD](https://arkency.dpdcart.com).
 This is an extremely rewarding experience when launching a new product but also a reminder to keep up improving existing ones.

-[insert panda image here]
+<%= img_fit "serverless/sale_panda.png" %>

 Initially SlackProxy was a Rails application deployed on our internal infrastructure, then moved to Heroku.
 Technically it is nothing more than a proxy that transforms incoming webhooks from DPD into formatted messages posted on dedicated Slack channel.